 A major challenge for using stencils on miniatures is how to attach a stencil to the working surface and masking.

-Here are some things that help you with attaching stencils to miniatures and masking off areas of your model:
+Here are tools to help you attach stencils to miniatures and masking off areas of your model:

 Any low-tack masking tape will work to help attach your stencil to your model.